Yusufeli: History

 The history of Yusufeli, formerly Perterek or Pertarek, is traced to 3000 BC, the Bronze Age.
 The area has since been inhabited by Hurri, Urartu, Persians, Armenians, Ancient Romans, Byzantines and Georgians.
-In the Turkish era the area has been settled by Seljuks, Saltuks, Ilkhanates, Tamerlan, Akkoyunlu, Safevids and the Ottoman Empire.
-In the kingdom of Armenia in antiquity it was part of Tayk province, known as the Canton of Arsiats por.
+In the Turkish era the area has been settled by Seljuks, Saltukids, Ilkhanids, Tamerlan, Akkoyunlu, Safavids and the Ottoman Empire.
+In the Kingdom of Armenia in antiquity it was part of Tayk province, known as the Canton of Arsiats por.

-In 1879 the area was the district of Kiksim in the county of Çıldır.
+In 1879 the area was the district of Kiskim in the eyalet of Çıldır.
 Then following the war between the Ottoman Empire and Russia it became a county of Erzurum.
 Most of the population is descended from Armenians or Georgians who converted to Islam in the 1700s.

 Because of the rocky geography it was difficult for people from all villages to reach the city center, so a local district was established centred on Ögdem, but this was still inaccessible so Kılıçkaya (Ersis) became the center of county.
 Ersis means "a place where no boys live", so-called because so many sons of the district were lost in the Russo-Turkish War of 1878 and First World War.
 In the year 1912 the county name became Yusuf İli, i.e. "province of Yusuf" so the name Kiskim should not be confused with the name Keskin which was a county of Ankara at that time.